PrincetonCompMemLab/neurodiff_simulations/README.md

 Model and analysis code corresponding to Ritvo, Nguyen, Turk-Browne & Norman (2023).

 These models have been developed based on the [Emergent](https://github.com/emer/emergent) framework, developed primarily by the CCN lab at UCDavis.
+In our simulations, we use our own variant of Emergent, which can be accessed in the [neurodiff_leabra](#https://github.com/PrincetonCompMemLab/neurodiff_leabra) and [neurodiff_emergent](#https://github.com/PrincetonCompMemLab/neurodiff_emergent) repositories.

 - Steps to Installing and Running the Simulations
     1. [Setting up your `GOPATH` and `GOROOT`](#File-structure)